reshinto/programming_language_syntax_comparison/readme.md

 - [Language Specific](#language-specific)

 ## Interpreted Language
+### Dynamically-typed Language: resolution of types, members, properties, methods are done at run-time
+#### lose compile-time checking, have to write more unit tests to ensure app behaves properly at run-time
 * python, javascript, ruby
 ## Compiled Language
+### Statically-typed Language: resolution of types, members, properties, methods are done at compile-time
+#### trying to access a method that is not defined in an object when compiling the app will get an immediate error feedback
 * java: compiled to bytecode then interpreted by Java virtual machine into machine code
 * c#: compiled to an Intermediate Language (IL), which is then translated by the Common Language Runtime (CLR) into machine code
+  * from .NET 4, dynamic capability was added to improve interoperability with COM & Dynamic languages
 * c++: compiled into machine code
 ## Hello World
 ### python 2